How do they name wildfires? Where "Park Fire," "Nixon Fire" and others come from

 The 2024 SQF Lightning Complex Fire burning in Tulare County is made up of three smaller fires: the Borel, Trout and Long incidents.
 These kinds of incidents were caused by lightning strikes that led to several fire starts over a large area.

-Notably, the largest wildfire in recorded California history was a lightning-caused incident: 2020's August Complex Fire that burned parts of Glenn, Lake, Mendocino, Tehama, Trinity and Shasta counties.
+Notably, the largest wildfire in recorded California history was a lightning-caused incident: 2020's August Complex Fire, which burned parts of Glenn, Lake, Mendocino, Tehama, Trinity and Shasta counties.
 That wildfire, which saw several fires merge, totaled 1,032,648 acres burned.

 The 2024 Park Fire has grown to be California's fifth-largest wildfire.